ianquackenbos/open-agent-builder/lib/workflow/templates/examples/README.md

 # Example Workflow Templates

-This directory contains a curated set of example workflow templates that demonstrate the capabilities of the Open Agent Builder platform.
+This directory contains a curated set of example workflow templates that demonstrate the capabilities of the SUSE Agent Builder platform.
 Examples progress from simple to complex, helping you learn by doing.

 ## 🎯 MCP Integration Status